ribaptista/wayback_machine_downloader/docs/chrome-extension.md

   - the admin frontend (`localhost:3000`)
   - the admin backend (`localhost:5050`)
   - the replay server (`localhost:5051`)
+  - an optional local pywb server (`localhost:8080`), so recording into pywb isn't intercepted — see [Importing from a pywb server](pywb-import.md)
   - a small CDN/font/social allowlist (jsDelivr, cdnjs, Google Fonts, etc.)
 - **Redirects** everything else to `http://localhost:5051/replay/from_referer/<url>`, so the replay server